 This study also had a large predictive relevance, and thus this research model could also be replicated with different populations.
 The independent variables in this model had a significant effect.
-Facilities and organization of the service had the strongest effect on service quality, followed attention to psychological administrative issues.
+Facilities and organization of the service had the strongest effect on service quality, followed psychological by attention to and administrative issues.
 The next variable that had a considerable influence on service quality was care given by nurses or assistants.
-The Importance Performance Map Analysis (IPMA) showed tangible and empathy variables, represented facilities and organization of the service psychological attention to administrative issues, had good results.
+The Importance Performance Map Analysis (IPMA) showed tangible and empathy variables, represented by facilities and organization of the service attention to psychological and and administrative issues, had good results.
 The patients also considered the variables important.